aws-observability/aws-otel-js-instrumentation/tools/cp-utility/README.md

 # Introduction

 This copy utility is intended to be used as a base image for OpenTelemetry Operator autoinstrumentation images.
-The copy utility will allow the ADOT Java agent jar to be copied from the init container to the final destination volume.
+The copy utility will allow the ADOT JavaScript build to be copied from the init container to the final destination volume.

 ## Development